emurmotol/project/README.md

 Repository

 ```
-# create repo in github the clone it:
+# create repo in github then clone it:

 mkdir -p $GOPATH/src/github.com/emurmotol